 But there are subtle things that make the products differ widely.
 If you’re looking to decide on a juice pack for your iPhone 5s and are stuck between the Air and the Helium, you might want to read this before you proceed.

 The original iPhone 5s battery has a capacity of 1560mAh.
 Mophie Juice Pack Helium stands at 1500mAh which is close to 100% of more battery capacity.
-In reality, however, you should get much less in terms of backup.
+In reality, however, you should get much less regarding backup.
 The Air, on the other hand, packs a 1700mAh.

 But speaking generally, Air gets you more (obviously) than Helium but not at any cost (other than the extra $20).

 Where Air differs is in the cutouts, in the finer lining.
-Of the Mophie Juice Packs, Helium has a rustic design, a coarse look.
-Air, on the other hand is far more refined, especially with the button overlays and close-cut design.
+Of the Mophie Juice Packs, Helium has a rustic design, a rough look.
+Air, on the other hand, is far more refined, especially with the button overlays and close-cut design.
 Somehow,, the outlines are more pronounced on Air than on Helium which features curved, monotonic design.

 Unless you’re saving $20 for something critical, Air is definitely the more recommended Juice Pack.
 It not only gives you more battery time but it also features a better design.